Kubernetes Deployment

 3. Ensure Redis host is resolvable and accessible

-4. Check the worker logs: kubectl logs -l app=ze-k8s-worker
+4. Check the worker logs using kubectl

 Readiness probe failing